Mani-Teja/GrammarCheck_PowerIntern/README.md

 # GrammarCheck_PowerIntern
-#Intern project on NLP
+# Infosys PowerIntern project on NLP

-# Tnstall below python packages using PIP :
+# Install below python packages using PIP :

-nltk
+nltk,
-pattern
+pattern,
 spellchecker

 # To be executed during installation of project